Eyelid Surgery and Blepharoplasty

 Ethical guidelines by the HPCSA

-South African surgeons must follow professional codes of conduct protecting patient safety and confidentiality.
+South African surgeons must follow professional codes of conduct that protect patient safety and confidentiality.

 In-depth consultations